r0hankrishnan/r0hankrishnan/README.md

-<h1 align="center">Hi 👋, I'm Rohan</h1>
+# Hi 👋, I'm Rohan

-<h2 align="center">I'm a recent graduate from the University of Pittsburgh with a passion using data and analytics to drive positive change!</h2>
+## I'm a recent graduate from the University of Pittsburgh and huge tennis nerd 🎾 🤓 with a passion using data and analytics to drive positive change!

 ### 🔑 Key Skills:
 - Querying data using SQL